boytchev/oops.js/README.md

 # Only One-pass Shader (oops.js)

+### “Patience is not the ability to wait, but the ability to keep a good attitude while waiting.”

 This is a library which attempts to squeeze higher performance from Three.js postprocessing effects, by:

 * merging the source codes of several shaders